damoclark/mav-enterprise/INSTALL.md

 The `moodle` schema is what MAV will access according to your Postgresql `search_path`.

 For the postgreql role that accesses this DB using MAV, it needs to have its path set to include the schema 'moodle' rather than 'public' which is the default.
-Also, including the schema name given to your mav tables in the []previous step](#create-the-mav-database-tables).
+Also, including the schema name given to your mav tables in the [previous step](#create-the-mav-database-tables).
 To do this, and using the defaults in this guide, use the following command logged in as the postgresql role that will query the DB from MAV.

 ```sql
 ALTER ROLE <role_name> in DATABASE <database_name> SET search_path TO moodle ;